 Is Transpiration a Good Thing?

 Transpiration is a good thing.
-Transpiration is a sign that water is successfully moving throughout the plant and, therefore, maintaining a healthy plant water balance.
+It is a sign that water is successfully moving throughout the plant and, therefore, maintaining a healthy plant water balance.
 Without transpiration, plants wouldn’t be able to release excess water.
 Consequently, it would wilt and die.

 However, while transpiration is essential to plant health, too much can cause dehydration.
 Therefore, if your indoor plant is excessively transpiring, you must keep a close eye on its water intake.
 Excessive transpiration without the proper water intake can completely dehydrate the plant.

-The Process of Guttation
+Guttation: The Unique Process of Water Release

 The process of guttation is very similar to transpiration.
 However, with guttation, the plant’s anatomy includes hydathodes, which only occur in vascular plants.
 Hydathodes are also pores, but you’ll find them on the edge of the leaves rather than on the surface.